Morwenn/cpp-sort/doc/writing-sorter.md

-While the `selection_sorter` we wrote should work with most of the library, a little bit of work has still to be done so that it can benefit from `hybrid_adapter`, which is subjectively the most interesting componend of this library. `hybrid_adapter`'s `operator()` needs the iterator category of the sorters it aggregates in order to dispatch a call to the most suitable sorter.
-You can provide this iterator category information by specializing [`sorter_traits`](sorter-traits.md) for your sorter:
+While the `selection_sorter` we wrote should work with most of the library, a little bit of work has still to be done so that it can benefit from `hybrid_adapter`, which is subjectively the most interesting component in this library. `hybrid_adapter`'s `operator()` needs to know the iterator category of the sorters it aggregates so that it can dispatch a call to the most suitable sorter.
+You can provide this information by specializing [`sorter_traits`](sorter-traits.md) for your sorter:

 ```cpp
 namespace cppsort